Skip to main content

 Course Title: Gender and the Holocaust

 Description: Writing is a process that includes the ability to undertake research in primary sources, analyze diverse texts, and develop coherent evidence-based arguments.
 The goal of this course is to explore all aspects of the writing process through the lens of Gender and the Holocaust.
 Examining three memoirs written in the context of immediate or remembered extremity, you will learn how to organize an argument, incorporate evidence, develop a strong voice, and respond to provocative texts in original ways.
-One film and secondary sources will enrich our close reading of these extraordinary memoirs.
-Because revision is an important aspect of the writing process, you will frequently submit drafts of papers and receive feedback from your peers and from me.
-You will participate in peer reviews, group discussions, and writing workshops.
-Formal requirements are three formal essays, short written responses to readings and in-class writing exercises collected in a journal, and one group presentation.
+Two films and secondary sources will enrich our close reading of these extraordinary memoirs.

 Divisional Affiliation: Social Sciences